Preparing students to work as Dental Assistants for over 20 years.

 - business skills

-Learning takes place alongside students from:
+Learning takes place alongside students from the following programs:

 Upon completion of the program, graduates are eligible to apply to write the National Dental Assisting Examining Board (NDAEB) examination.
 (Note: Additional fees apply.)
 Upon successful completion of the examination, candidates are eligible to apply for certification with the Ontario Dental Assistants Association to work as a Level II Dental Assistant in the province of Ontario.
 See odaa.org for further information about how to become certified as a Level II Dental Assistant in Ontario.